melastik/MVA-Internship-GMM-MCMC/README.md

 # Identifying the genetic determinants of chemical toxicity in microalga Chlamydomonas reinhardtii thanks to statistical analysis - Gaussian mixture models estimation

 ## Abstract
 Microalgae such as *Chlamydomonas reinhardtii* offer significant potential for producing valuable compounds in industry (lipids, pigments, ...).
 This research project investigates genetic factors behind chemical toxicity responses in Chlamydomonas reinhardtii, focusing on herbicides atrazin, diuron and paraquat.
-Through experimental tests conducted on mutants of \textit{Chlamydomonas reinhardtii}, we studied the microalga's genome to discern genes exhibiting sensitivity or tolerance to these specific herbicides, determined by evaluating the mutant phenotype ratio.
+Through experimental tests conducted on mutants of *Chlamydomonas reinhardtii*, we studied the microalga's genome to discern genes exhibiting sensitivity or tolerance to these specific herbicides, determined by evaluating the mutant phenotype ratio.
 This ratio is an indicator of treatment impact. \\
 The study is based on Gaussian mixture models (GMM) for statistical analysis, enabling the identification of genes with significant treatment responses.
 The parameters of GMM were estimated thanks to Metropolis-Hasting algorithm (MH).
 Various simulations were performed then to show the impact of sampling mutant phenotype ratio in experimental process and how it impacts the statistical analysis.

 ## Content of the repository